Updated: Oct 2

 You’re dissatisfied with who you are and long to be someone else.

 You’re dissatisfied with who you’re with and long to be with someone else.

-You think if you obtain what you desire, then this chronic, gnawing sense of lack will be relieved once and for all.
+You trick yourself into thinking that if you obtain the object of your desire, then this chronic sense of “not enough” will be relieved once and for all.

-When he looks at his lover, he is able to love not the object of his desire, but desire itself.
+When he looks at the object of his desire, he loves not the object, but desire itself.